What is credit card churning?

 - Compare credit card offers.
 Typically, you would start by looking at the current reward and frequent flyer offers on the market.
 This helps you find bonus point offers that suit your rewards goals.
 As well as the bonus point spending requirements, most people that churn credit cards also look for offers that include a $0 annual fee in the first year.

 - Apply for the card.
-Once you've chosen a card or cards, carefully read through the eligibility requirements.
+Once you've chosen a card, carefully read through the eligibility requirements, including what it means to be a "new customer".
 It can also be a good idea to look at your credit score before you apply, as the more competitive offers tend to require higher scores.
 After that, you can usually apply online in around 15–20 minutes and if you're approved, should get your card within 1–2 weeks.

 - Set calendar reminders.
 Credit card churning requires precise timing to get the bonus points and avoid extra costs.
 So, most people using this strategy recommend that you set three different calendar reminders: one for the minimum spending deadline, one for your repayment due date/s and one for your card's anniversary (which is when the annual fee is charged).